-In the 14 years that I’ve been providing mentoring and supervision, it’s a delight to hear so many practitioners say they’ve found a much more authentic, sustainable and enjoyable approach to their own development, as well much greater effectiveness in helping others.
+In the 15 years that I’ve been providing mentoring, training and supervision, it’s a delight to hear so many practitioners say they’ve found a much more authentic, sustainable and enjoyable approach to their own development, as well much greater effectiveness in helping others.

 Eleanor is a highly skilled therapist with considerable experience working with a wide range of emotional and psychological issues.
 Eleanor is very professional and has a wonderful warmth, clarity of mind, and attentive presence.
 She is passionate about her work and the capacity for people to growth and flourish.”